About Palazzo Nuovo

-Originally established in 1471, when Pope Sixtus I donated a series of bronze statues to the city, the Capitoline Museum is separated into two main buildings – Palazzo Nuovo, Palazzo dei Conservatori.
+Originally established when Pope Sixtus I donated a series of bronze statues to the city, the Capitoline Museum is separated into two main buildings – Palazzo Nuovo and Palazzo dei Conservatori.
 Palazzo Senatorio is also considered part of the site.

-Palazzo Nuovo displays the Capitoline Museum’s Ancient Greek and Roman art, mostly sculptures such as the equestrian statue of Marcus Aurelius (there is also a copy of this in the square outside).
+Today, the Palazzo Nuovo continues to display the Capitoline Museum’s Ancient Greek and Roman art, mostly sculptures such as the equestrian statue of Marcus Aurelius (there is also a copy of this in the square outside).
 Some of the highlights include the Capitoline Venus, Medusa, Portrait of a Flavian Lady and the She-Wolf (from Sixtus I’s original donation).

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.

 Discover the best Greek ruins in Italy, from Paestum to the Syracuse Archaeological Site and more, includes an interactive map of ancient Greek sites in Italy.